 Sorry, we are unable to accept credit cards at this time.

 In-House Digital scanning: Up to three images of selected documents (for which a facsimile may be desired due to visual interest) or photographs can be scanned and sent electronically without charge.
 For larger scanning jobs, or where electronic delivery of photocopied items is preferred, the same charges per image, as applied to photocopying (above), will apply.
 Please note that we are not responsible for delays or non-delivery of images via email due to inadequate email-server capacity on the receiving end.
-Photos can also be scanned and color printed on 8x10 photo glossy paper for a fee of $3.00 each, including postage.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted materials.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be "used for any purposes other than private study, scholarship, or research."
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of "fair use," that user may be liable for copyright infringement.

 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.
 Permission for the reproduction in print of this work or works from the collections (if applicable) is on a one-time only, non-exclusive basis.
 Franklin & Marshall retains all future rights to reproduction in publication of its collections.
 However, Franklin & Marshall College does not claim to control the copyrights of all materials in its collections.
 Users are solely responsible for determining the ownership of copyrights and for obtaining any permissions which may be necessary for the proposed use.
-By granting permission to publish, Franklin and Marshall College does not assume any liability for infringement of others copyrights and the user agrees to hold the College harmless from any liability.
+By granting permission to publish, Franklin & Marshall College does not assume any liability for infringement of others copyrights and the user agrees to hold the College harmless from any liability.

 ©2014 Franklin & Marshall College | 450 College Ave | PO Box 3003 | Lancaster, PA 17604